 |Mark Actions Complete||Yes*||Yes||Yes*||*Only if assigned a step and it is the current step||No||Yes|

 |Complete "Publish" & "Approve" Steps||Yes*||Yes||Yes*||*Only if assigned a step, it is the current step, and it has the Publish or Approve action.|

-*For a list of workflow actions, see Welcome's Glossary.
+*For a list of workflow actions, see the Optimizely Content Marketing Platform (CMP) Glossary.